-Join Westminster Briefing on Tuesday 22 January for an up to date brief on what more your institution can do to protect its pupils from sexual harassment & violence, both in and out of school.
+Join Westminster Briefing on Tuesday 19 March for an up to date brief from the Department for Education on what more your institution can do to protect its pupils from sexual harassment & violence, both in and out of school.

 Key issues to be addressed: